oconnor-kevin/Differential-Correlation-Mining/README.md

 # Differential-Correlation-Mining

-See master for details on Differential Correlation Mining.
+Code packages for Differential Correlation Mining.
+(See paper.)

-This branch provides some added diagnostic features for troubleshooting unexpected results.